Code-dot-mil/code.mil/implementation-guide.md

 #### Operational security (OPSEC)

-Organizations within the Department of Defense (DoD), MUST be able to properly evaluate information that is proposed for publication to ensure no sensitive information is accidentally released.
+Department of Defense agencies should properly evaluate information that is proposed for publication to ensure no sensitive information is accidentally released.
 This includes software.
 Since it is possible to accidentally violate various laws with even a seemingly trivial change<sup>[1](#Footnote_1)</sup>, it is critical that all changes be reviewed by competent personnel before release.
 This step is intended to protect DoD personnel from the repercussions of such a release by reducing the chances of it occurring in the first place.

 Moreover, just as aggregating unclassified information may raise its classification level, combining a set of changes into a whole may also raise its classification level.
-This is why any review MUST consider the software as a whole, not just the portion that changed.
+This is why any review should consider the software as a whole, not just the portion that changed.

 #### Intellectual property issues